roym5252/sample-jetpack-compose-android-app/README.md

 Please fork this repo into your own GitLab namespace.
 (You will need a GitLab account.)

-## Project

-An example base project has been set up for you that uses Storyboards and has Unit and UI test schemes.
-You may choose to use this, or create your own.

 ## Product Grid

 On initial app launch the customer should be presented with a grid of dishwashers available for purchase at John Lewis.